python-ops-org/python-ops/KT/murthy/exercise-8-8-18/add_large_small_other.md

+## Python Script to find the smallest number in a list

 ```
-# Function to find the smallest number in a list

 def find_smallest_number(numbers):
     if not numbers:  # Check if the list is empty
         return None